We start by learning how to respond to to the stress instead of the behavior.

 Information and inspiration for caring for yourself in a hard job -- a 1 to 3-hour training

-Three, 3-hour sessions on the inquiry-based technique for reducing stress (The Work of Byron Katie), recent brain science discoveries on stress, how your particular brain responds to stress, and tools for getting your energy back.
+Three, 3 or 4-hour sessions (9-12 hours total) on the inquiry-based technique for reducing stress (The Work of Byron Katie), recent brain science discoveries on stress, how your particular brain responds to stress, and tools for getting your energy back.
 Co-trained with Joanna Wardisko.

 A 4-hour training on using the NeuroRelational Framework in schools, clinics, and home.

 An 8-Workshop Course (3 to 6 hours per workshop) on using the NeuroRelational Framework to respond to challenging behavior in Schools

 An introduction to the NeuroRelational Framework, this workshop compares the NRF with conventional responses to behavior, walks through the 3-step process of assessment to intervention, and gives participants practice in creating their own NRF interventions for behavior issues.

 Co-regulating with children leads to self-regulation; co-reflecting with children leads to self-reflection and greater agency in cooperating and contributing to the whole.
 Learn tools that regulate both adults and children simultaneously, and build skills in collaborative and reflective problem-solving with kids.

 Learn about the difference between toxic and adaptive stress, and how to promote the latter in schools and home.